chiuyt19/project-ae4/markdown/README.md

 ### **Glossary of Terms:**
 **Acousticness:** A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 1.0 represents high confidence the track is acoustic.

-**Danceability:** describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
+**Danceability:** Describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable.

 **Duration_ms:** The duration of the track in milliseconds.